-As of January 29, 2012, we lease the building or site of all 58 company-owned stores.
-This includes two new stores that opened in Orlando, Florida, on July 18, 2011 and Braintree, Massachusetts, on December 7, 2011.
+As of February 3, 2013, we lease the building or site of all 61 company-owned stores.
 There is also one franchised store operating in Canada.
 The Company has no financial obligation relating to the franchisee's property.
-The following table sets forth the number of stores that are located in each state/country as of January 29, 2012.
+The following table sets forth the number of stores that are located in each state/country as of February 3, 2013.

-Number of

-State or Country Stores
+State or Country Number of Stores

 Arizona 2

 California 7

 Colorado 2

 Florida 4

 Georgia 3

 Hawaii 1

+Idaho 1

-Illinois 2
+Illinois 3

 Indiana 1

 Kansas 1

 Maryland 2

 Massachusetts 1

 Michigan 1

 Minnesota 1

 Missouri 1

 Nebraska 1

 New York 6

 North Carolina 1

 Ohio 4

-Oklahoma 1
+Oklahoma 2

 Pennsylvania 4

 Rhode Island 1

 Tennessee 1

 Texas 7

 Virginia 1

 Wisconsin 1

-Canada(a) 2
+Canada (a) 2